FAQ Fertility, Prenatal, Postpartum Dietitian

 Why is nutrition important during pregnancy?

-Optimal nutrition during pregnancy (even preconception) is the most influencing, non-genetic, factor of maternal health and your baby’s development (including a child’s growth, cognitive development, and long-term risk of developing chronic diseases).
+Optimal nutrition during pregnancy (even preconception) is the most influencing, non-genetic, factor in maternal health and your baby’s development (including a child’s growth, cognitive development, and long-term risk of developing chronic diseases).

 Why should I see a prenatal dietitian nutritionist?